 - Number of Load Positions — Dedicated vehicle loading positions that will be available to the ISP in each station from which the ISP provides service.

-- Length of Agreement — Length of an initial term for an ISP Agreement typically will be up to three years, but an ISP and FedEx Ground may agree on a shorter or longer term.
+- Length of Agreement — Length of an initial term for an ISP Agreement typically will be between 1-2 years, but an ISP and FedEx Ground may agree on a shorter or longer term.

 - Expiration Date — End date of an ISP Agreement as determined by the negotiated length of term.